ChanceLamberth/CS6220-final-project/readme.md

 **Decativate**
 - run `deactivate` in the command line.

-*Note:*
-Before pushing code to the git repo you will have to deactivate the venv

 # Layout of the repo
 - `Code` - code for the project